jeff-mitchell.dev

 Why?

 Late in 2020, I decided I needed to properly learn to code.
 The goal is to modernize myself and build things that will help myself and eventually the world around me.
-I’ve danced with several things but at the beginning of 2022 decided to double down on the Rust language.
+I’ve danced with several things after making this decision, but at the beginning of 2022 decided to double down on the Rust language.
 Rust is an immensely powerful tool which can be used to create pretty much any kind of software imaginable.
 It has a steep learning curve, but it’s well worth mastering.
-Rust is inherently safe and performant, has excellent tools, and some of the best compiler help I’ve ever experienced.
+Rust is performant, has excellent tools, and some of the best compiler help I’ve ever experienced.

 Rust is available for Windows, Linux, and macOS and generally can be used to create software for any/all of these platforms.
 I say generally because you will hit the odd occasion where certain libraries (referred to as “crates” in the Rust world) are only compiled for say Linux but not Windows or macOS.
 I hit this last year when following a tutorial to build a vim clone, one of the supporting crates was only compiled for Linux.
 The project wouldn’t work on Windows.